 By Robert Higgs | at 10:15 AM PDT | 13 Comments

 Sixty-nine years ago, Japanese forces attacked the U.S. naval base at Pearl Harbor, Hawaii, provoking the United States to declare war against Japan.
 When Japan’s ally Germany declared war on the United States on December 11, 1941, the United States immediately reciprocated.
 These actions brought the United States into open warfare against the Axis powers and...

 Read More »

-Tags: American History, Defense, Germany, Imperialism, Japan, Military, Peace, Power, Propaganda, The State, War
+Tags: American History, Axis powers, Day of Deceit, Day of Infamy, Defense, FDR, foreign policy, Germany, government lies, Imperialism, Japan, Military, Munich, Peace, Power, Propaganda, Robert Stinnett, The State, War, World War II

 According to a report published on the front page of the December 6, 2010, Wall Street Journal, Congress is close to negotiating a compromise in which the so-called Bush tax cuts will remain in place temporarily (for two years) in return for an extension of yet unknown duration in federal benefits for the long-term...